SkynetLabs/content-record-scraper/README.md

 user record manually.
 See `utils.ts` for an example of an empty user object.

-You can do this through the mongo shell or use a mongo client like Robo3T or MongoDB Compass. **For convenience the above users is inserted automatically when the scraper starts.**
+You can do this through the mongo shell or use a mongo client like Robo3T or MongoDB Compass. **We bootstrap a bunch of users when the scraper starts.**